Vasile2k/SteamAuthenticatorCmd/README.md

 Steam authenticator that can be used from command line

 ## Usage
 To use it simply add a `maFiles` folder with your accounts in the same directory with the application and run it like `SteamAuthenticatorCmd.exe -getAuthCode -account yourSteamIdHere`.
-Very useful if you have bots and you want to do some bad things.
+Very useful if you have bots and you want to do some bad things(don't do bad things).

 ## License
 * This thing is distributed under [Apache 2.0 license](LICENSE)